v-scornell/MD-101T00-ManagingModernDesktops/Instructions/Labs/0404-Creating device inventory reports.md

 -   Device inventory logs

-The **Device Summary** report will display the three devices you’ve enrolled in the previous labs.
+The **Device Summary** report will display the three devices you've enrolled in the previous labs.
 Not all reports will have data in them.
 You can customize the reports using Power BI Desktop or create your own reports using the data from the Intune Data Warehouse.